 It is recommended that all potential presenters practice with the script to determine their level of comfort with the presentation.
 One's level of comfort should guide the decision about which version is best at a particular event.

-Presentation Instructions Without Voiceover: Click-through
+Presentation Instructions without Voiceover: Click-through

-It takes approximately 20 minutes to give the long version, and about 13 minutes to give the shorter version.
+It takes approximately 11 minutes to give the presentation.
 Discussion and subsequent activities can require 30 minutes or more depending on the setting.

-TO DOWNLOAD THE PRESENTATION ONTO YOUR DESKTOP:
+TO DOWNLOAD THE PRESENTATION